CE-Timmer/DockBridge/README.md

 # DockBridge

-### This extension is made trough editing the Spotify extension `spicy-lyrics` by spikerko.
+### This extension is made trough editing the Spicetify extension `spicy-lyrics` by spikerko.

 ### full credits to spikerko for allowing me to do this